lukasheide/Covid-Forecasting-Tool/README.md

 However, forecasting models and tools that are used for policy-making are for the most part only available at the federal or state level.
 Infectious disease forecasting is considered one of the most difficult forecasting disciplines.
 We have taken on the challenge of developing a forecasting tool at a low aggregation level within a semester-long project seminar in the context of the Information Systems Master program at the WWU Münster.

 <img src="Assets/Images/Dashboard/dashboard_forecasts.png" height=320>
 <img src="Assets/Images/Dashboard/dashboard_map.png" height=320>

-The images above depict our final end product, our Covid-19 forecasting dashboard that provides predictions for the next 14 days for all 400 German districts.
+The images above depicts our final product: A Covid-19 forecasting dashboard that provides predictions of four different models for the next 14 days for all 400 German districts.

 ## Table of Contents